Gracey0201/FinalProject/README.md

 - I created empty tables for some of my vector layers, like the Aquatic core table, populating them with columns from the original data relevent to my analysis.
 Using the code below.

-  _ Creating tables from existing table to extract columns needed for my analysis_
+-- Creating tables from existing table to extract columns needed for my analysis

  `CREATE TABLE aquaticcore_clean_vector(
 gid int PRIMARY KEY,